dscp46/rpt-agent/doc/Protocol.md

   - The software that is used to send commands to control a repeater will be called a **control client**.
   - The software, to which a control client will connect to, is designated as a **message broker**.
   - A group on which multiple controlled devices connect to, with the purpose of collectively exchanging voice or data signals (A.K.A a *conference*, a *reflector*, a *room*, or a *talk group*) will be called a **module**.
-  - A **message** is a RCCP datagram exchanged by two of the following: control client, controlled device, message broker.
+  - A **message** is a RRCP datagram exchanged by two of the following: control client, controlled device, message broker.

 ### Cryptographic material definition
   - The **session key**, noted **Ks**, known to both by the message broker and the agent, is used to generate the Message Integrity Tag, if applicable.
 Details on how this message is generated will be described later in this document.
   - The **association key**, noted **Ka**, known to both by the message broker and the agent, is used to negociate a new session key during the Join procedure.

 ## Protocol definition
-The Repeater Remote Control Protocol (RCCP) is built on top either of the following:
+The Repeater Remote Control Protocol (RRCP) is built on top either of the following:
   - MQTT (ISO/IEC 20922:2016)
   - LoRaWAN
   - AX.25 UI Frames following the APRS standard

-### RCCP over MQTT
+### RRCP over MQTT
-This variant of RCCP enables the remote control of a repeater over an IP network (either over the Internet or over Hamnet).
+This variant of RRCP enables the remote control of a repeater over an IP network (either over the Internet or over Hamnet).

 The version of the MQTT protocol used by the agent or by a control client is not specified, and left at the discretion of the message broker's administrator.